-- violence and aggressive or intimidating behaviour including out of school incidents - > racist, religious and homophobic abuse - > verbal abuse or targeting of / disrespect towards staff - > serious defiance or non-compliance - > incidents where the law has been broken e.g., anti-social behaviour (including online behaviour) both in and out of school.
+- > violence and aggressive or intimidating behaviour including out of school incidents - > offensive comments or behaviour around protected characteristics; - verbal abuse or targeting of / disrespect towards staff - > serious defiance or non-compliance - > incidents where the law has been broken e.g., anti-social behaviour (including online behaviour) both in and out of school.

 At this stage parents will be more formally involved and a written Code of Conduct may be implemented where a pupil's behaviour is monitored by Senior Leaders.
-In some cases, fixed term term exclusions (suspensions) may be issued or, in the most serious of circumstances, permanent exclusion.
+In some cases, fixed term suspensions may be issued or, in the most serious of circumstances, permanent exclusion.